 With many employees already accustomed to a remote work environment, the “traditional” 9-5 workday is quickly disappearing.
 However, many leaders are struggling to navigate how they can implement a flexible schedule for their employees in the long run, which can cost them talent.

 Unfortunately, this misconception can cost you your best talent.
-71% of working professionals said they would change jobs if they were offered flexible scheduling in a new role, according to our 2020 Hiring Outlook.
+Many working professionals have stated they would change jobs if they were offered flexible scheduling in a new role.
 As a result, flexibility is something that needs to be deeply ingrained into company culture.
 Since culture starts at the top, leadership has a responsibility to set the precedent and empower employees to take advantage of these flexible scheduling opportunities without fear of repercussion.

 Whether they are looking to improve their work-life balance, better care for a family member, or manage a long commute, flexibility means different things for different employees.
 As a result, all employees—regardless of their tenure or what stage they are in their lives—should have more freedom to choose where, how, and when they work.
 For some, this may mean working a compressed work week.
 For others, this may involve working from home at least one day a week.